xpqz/dyalog-docs/dotnet-interface/docs/wpf/temperature-converter/using-xaml.md

 ![wpf_example2](../../img/wpf-example2.png)

 The above extract from the XAML defines a Menu.
 Setting Dock to "Top" causes the Menu as a whole to be docked, so that it appears like a menubar, along the top of the DockPanel.
 The Menu contains a single MenuItem labelled *Scale* which itself contains two sub-items labelled *Fahrenheit* and *Centigrade* respectively.
 The IsCheckable property specifies whether or not the user can check the MenuItem, and the IsChecked property sets and reports its checked state.
-The underscore characters (e.g. as in "_Scale") identify the following character as a keyboard shortcut.
+The underscore characters (for example, as in "_Scale") identify the following character as a keyboard shortcut.

 ## The Grid
 ```apl